serencha/promptu/README.md

 ## 🔖 What We Learned

-This was the first hackathon for 2 of our team members, so it was very exciting to ideate a software product and immediately oversee the entire development.
+This was the first hackathon for 2 of our team members, so it was very exciting to ideate a software product and then immediately oversee the entire development for the first time.
 Some technical learning we did included how to authenticate users using Firebase, how to record and listen to audio files using React, and how to use the Firebase and Firestore SDKs.

 ## 🌎 What's Next for Promptu